-There is floral paper on the walls, a floral spread on the bed, and floral curtains hanging in the windows as well as plush arm chairs with overstuffed cushions all covered in pastel fabric and antique-looking furniture.
+There is floral paper on the walls, a floral spread on the bed, and floral curtains hanging in the windows as well as plush armchairs with overstuffed cushions all covered in pastel fabric and antique-looking furniture.

-The heart of The Dorchester is The Promenade – the ground-floor foyer, crowded with chairs and couches, that runs the full length of the hotel – which is the place to enjoy a drink or lounge over a slow high tea of finger sandwiches, colorful pastries, and bespoke tea.
+The heart of The Dorchester is The Promenade – the ground-floor foyer, crowded with chairs and couches, that runs the full length of the hotel – which is the place to enjoy a drink or lounge over a slow high tea of finger sandwiches, colourful pastries, and bespoke tea.

 It’s a space that looks like the drawing room of an elegant 19th-century London home with claret walls, golden columns, overstuffed vases, silk cushions and enormous light fittings hanging from the ceiling.